intervexual/TLDBaseViz/README.md

 ![DP example](tests/hibernia.svg)

-In this example, Hibernia and LonelyLighthouse have been explored, but the other locations have not, and are hence outlined in pink.
+In this example, Hibernia and LonelyLighthouse have been explored, but the other locations have not, and are hence outlined in purple.
 Square boxes indicate indoor (warm) locations where one could cure a hide.
 Italics indicate there is no loading screen to access this location.
 The JSON entry for Hiberina is:

 		"Hibernia":{